Ultrastrong tunable coupler between superconducting LC resonators: Introduction

 The superconducting quantum circuit is one of the most outstanding platforms for quantum information processing and quantum sensing devices~\cite{Kwon2021Gate,Kjaergaard2020Superconducting,Degen2017Quantum}, and several important results have been reported in recent years~\cite{Arute2019Quantum,GQA2021Exponential,Wu2021Strong}.
 These achievements are supported by the high degree of freedom in the design of Josephson junctions as nonlinear components and the fabrication technologies that have been developed in the field of semiconductors~\cite{Rosenberg20173D,Mukai2020Pseudo}.

-However, major issues remain to be resolved before the realization of a practical universal quantum computer that implements quantum error correction~\cite{Alexeev2021Quantum}, and some of the devices that are expected to be feasible in the near future are the quantum annealing machine~\cite{Kadowaki1998Quantum,Farhi2000Quantum} and noisy intermediate-scale quantum (NISQ) computer~\cite{Kandala2017Hardware,Preskill2018Quantum}.
+However, major issues remain to be resolved before the realization of a practical universal quantum computer that implements quantum error correction~\cite{Alexeev2021Quantum}, and some of the devices \erase{that are expected to be feasible in the near future are}such as the quantum annealing machine~\cite{Kadowaki1998Quantum,Farhi2000Quantum} and noisy intermediate-scale quantum (NISQ) computer~\cite{Kandala2017Hardware,Preskill2018Quantum} are expected to be feasible in the near future.
 These devices are application-specific circuits rather than general-purpose ones.
 Thereby, when constructing complex qubit connections for a specific problem, circuit components require a high degree of design freedom.
 For example, when superconducting circuit elements are placed on a wafer, nearest-neighbor interactions are commonly used; however, for the NISQ algorithm without error correction, full or partial full coupling is advantageous, as it allows a reducing in the depth of the quantum circuit (or entangling of many qubits at once) in order to finish the calculation within the coherence time~\cite{Zhou2020Quantum,Song2019Generation}.
 In quantum annealing, practical problems such as circuit arrangement optimization and traveling salesman problems often have more complex interrelationships than the nearest-neighbor connection, and embedding these problems would require many more qubits in a sparsely coupled device~\cite{Zbinden2020Embedding}.

 A flexible coupler enabling many qubits to be connected at once would be effective in such situations.
 There are two approaches, using either a tunable or fixed coupler to connect circuit components, but the fixed coupling method is limited to applications in which the parasitic coupling can be neglected while keeping quantum states~\cite{Sheldon2016Procedure,Corcoles2015Demonstration} or when the coupled elements are treated as a single unit~\cite{Houck2012chip}.
 The strategies for tuning the coupling strength are to control the effective energy exchange by tuning the energy of each component in time without a coupler (or with a fixed energy coupler) ~\cite{DiCarlo2009Demonstration, McKay2016Universal} or to control the tunable coupler in time~\cite{Harris2009Compound,Chen2014Qubit}.
 For tunable couplers, the coupling energy is generally controlled by magnetic flux using a superconducting quantum interference device (SQUID)~\cite{Niskanen2007Quantum, Harris2009Compound, Weber2017Coherent, Sung2021Realization}.